-- a) are outside of the scope of jurisdiction; - b) conflict with a previously adopted motion; - c) present essentially the same question that has been defeated earlier in the same meeting without a motion to reconsider; - d) present a question that Council still has within its reach (such as an item that had been referred to committee or staff to come back to Council).
+- a) are outside of the scope of jurisdiction; - b) conflict with a previously adopted motion;

+- c) present essentially the same question that has been defeated earlier in the same meeting without a motion to reconsider; or - d) present a question that Council still has within its reach (such as an item that had been referred to committee or staff to come back to Council).
-25.0 VOTING

-25.1 Order of Voting

-Motions relating to an item under consideration (main motions) shall be voted on in the following order:

-- a) a motion to adjourn;

-- b) a motion to recess;

-- c) a motion to call the question;

-- d) a motion to table an item;

-- e) a motion to defer;

-- f) a motion to refer;

-- g) a motion to amend, in reverse order of its being placed;

-- h) the main motion;

-25.2 Members Shall Vote

-Every member present at a meeting of Council where a question is put shall vote on the question, unless prohibited by statute, in which case the Clerk shall so record.
+come back to Council).
+25.0 VOTING 25.1 Order of Voting Motions relating to an item under consideration (main motions) shall be voted on in the following order: a) a motion to adjourn; b) a motion to recess; c) a motion to call the question; d) a motion to table an item; e) a motion to defer; f) a motion to refer; g) a motion to amend, in reverse order of its being placed; h) the main motion; 25.2 Members Shall Vote Every member present at a meeting of Council where a question is put shall vote on the question, unless prohibited by statute, in which case the Clerk shall so record.
 If any member present does not vote at a meeting of the Council where a question is put, he/she shall be deemed to vote in the negative except where the member is prohibited from voting by statute.

-25.3 Chair to State the Question

-Immediately preceding the taking of a vote, the Chair shall state the question in the precise form in which it will be recorded in the minutes unless the wording is provided for visually in front of the members on their monitors.
+25.3 Chair to State the Question Immediately preceding the taking of a vote, the Chair shall state the question in the precise form in which it will be recorded in the minutes unless the wording is provided for visually in front of the members on their monitors.
+25.4 Indication of Vote A member shall vote by raising a hand or otherwise indicating the member's vote, except where a recorded vote is requested.
+25.5 Conduct During a When the Chair calls for the vote on a question: Vote a) each member shall occupy his/her seat and shall remain in place until the result of the vote has been declared by the Chair, and b) during this time no member shall walk across the room or make any other noise or disturbance; 25.6 Separate the Vote Upon the request of any member, and when the Chair is satisfied that a matter under consideration contains distinct proposals, the vote upon each proposal shall be taken separately.

-25.4 Indication of Vote
+Majority Vote

-A member shall vote by raising a hand or otherwise indicating the member's vote, except where a recorded vote is requested.

-25.5 Conduct During a Vote

-When the Chair calls for the vote on a question:

-a) each member shall occupy his/her seat and shall remain in place until the result of the vote has been declared by the Chair, and

-b) during this time no mer nber shall walk

-across the r oom or m nake any other noise

-or disti ırhan ce:

-- 25.6 Separate the VoteUpon the request of any member, and when the Chair is satisfied that a matter under consideration contains distinct proposals, the vote upon each proposal shall be taken separately.

-25.7 Majority VoteRequired All decisions of Council shall require a majority vote except as otherwise set out in this by-law.

-25.8 Tie VotesAny motion that receives a tie vote shall be deemed to have been decided in the negative.

-25.9 Decisions requiringThe following decisions of Council require a two - 25.9 Decisions requiring Two-Thirds Vote